 Why You Should Trust Us

-Senior Research Analyst Michelle Powell applies more than a decade of professional culinary experience to her analysis of kitchen devices and appliances.
+Senior Review Analyst Michelle Powell applies more than a decade of professional culinary experience to her analysis of kitchen devices and appliances.
 Michelle's management of an artisanal bakery makes her well-positioned to test mixers.
 Senior Review Editor Nick Miley has a passion for feeding friends and family.
 He has continuously perfected recipes and honed his baking techniques for over 15 years.
 This experience — coupled with a scientific research background — guides his side-by-side analysis of gourmet food products.
 Review Editor Jason Wanlass has been part of the GearLab team for more than six years.
 An avid adventurist, he has written numerous reviews on camping gear.
 He recently combined his love for all things gear with his passion for cooking and is excited to offer his insight into kitchen goods.
 Jason has an eye for detail and likes to find the little things that make a product particularly great.

 Analysis and Test Results